najibkado/content/posts/what-is-sagemaker/index.md

 ## Introduction

-Machine learning models can provide powerful insights, but developing them requires scarce data science skills.
-This leaves many businesses unable to tap the potential of ML.
+Machine learning is a field of artificial intelligence that enables computers to learn and improve from experience without being explicitly programmed.
+The goal of machine learning is to develop algorithms that can receive input data and use statistical analysis to identify patterns and build models that can make predictions or decisions without human intervention.
+The extensive skills needed to build such teachnologies leaves many businesses unable to tap the potential of ML.
 Amazon SageMaker makes ML practical by providing a fully managed platform to build, train, and deploy models with ease.
 In this post, we’ll explore how SageMaker eliminates the heavy lifting of ML, making it possible for any team to generate value from data.
 You’ll learn what capabilities SageMaker offers to accelerate development and simplify deployment of ML models.
 With SageMaker, you can finally put machine learning to work for your business.

 ## What is Amazon SageMaker?